Tubularia indivisa is a large hydroid reaching 10 to 15 cm in height. Living in

 Gonotheca: Part of the hydroid producing gametes and where eggs are incubated till the lava is released.

-Tubularia indivisa, .
+Tubularia indivisa, Close-up view..
 Audierne, South-Brittany, West of France.
 Depth 17 meters.